-In the event Dr. Manning's employment is terminated by us without cause or by her for good reason, Dr. Mannick shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company (i) a lump sum cash payment equal to 6 months, if such termination occurs within the first 12 months of her employment, or, 12 months, if such termination occurs thereafter, of her then current base salary, (ii) a prorated portion of her target annual incentive compensation the year of termination and (iii) continued coverage under our health and dental plans for up to 6 months following termination, if such termination occurs within the first 12 months of her employment, or, 12 months following termination, if such termination occurs thereafter.
+In the event Dr. Mannick's employment is terminated by us without cause or by her for good reason, Dr. Mannick shall be entitled to receive, subject to her execution and non-revocation of a release in favor of the Company (i) a lump sum cash payment equal to 12 months of her then current base salary and (ii) continued coverage under our health and dental plans for up to 12 months following termination.